 10. Snatch (2000)

-Our top 10 boxing movies list starts with a boxer you can’t really understand–Mickey O’Neil (Brad Pitt).
-Boxing promoter Turkish (Jason Statham) convinces a gangster by the name of Brick Top (Alan Ford) to allow bets on his bare-knuckle boxer, Mickey.
+Our top 10 boxing movies list starts with a fighter you can’t really understand–Mickey O’Neil (Brad Pitt).
+Fight promoter Turkish (Jason Statham) convinces a gangster by the name of Brick Top (Alan Ford) to allow bets on his bare-knuckle boxer, Mickey.

-This is boxing, so things can go sideways quickly, and they do.
-Mickey does not throw his first fight as previously agreed, and an infuriated Brick Top demands another match.
+These are slugfest, so things can go sideways quickly, and they do.
+Mickey does not throw his first match as previously agreed, and an infuriated Brick Top demands another match.
 Squaring off outside of the ring, are a host of criminals fighting over a priceless diamond.

 Director: Guy Ritchie